 - You must obtain and attach Third Party documentation before submitting the application.
 Failure to do so may result in the application being rejected.

 Supporting Documents to include with application:

-To give the University sufficient and appropriate information on which to base its decision about your request, you must support your application with certified official documentation that contains at least the following key information:
+To give the University sufficient and appropriate information on which to base its decision about your request, you must support your application with certified official documentation.
+Find out more here.

 Other important things to know